influxdata/kapacitor/client/API.md

 When creating resources in Kapacitor the API server will return a `link` object with an `href` of the resource.
 Clients should not need to perform path manipulation in most cases and can use the links provided from previous calls.

+### IDs

+The API allows the client to specify IDs for the various resources.
+This way you can control the meaning of the IDs.
+If you do not specify an ID a random UUID will be generated for the resource.

+All IDs must match this regex `^[-\._\p{L}0-9]+$`, which is essentially numbers, unicode letters, '-', '.' and '_'.

 ## Writing Data

 Kapacitor can accept writes over HTTP using the line protocol.